camunda/camunda-docs/versioned_docs/version-8.1/self-managed/zeebe-deployment/operations/backpressure.md

 Zeebe uses adaptive algorithms from [concurrency-limits](https://github.com/Netflix/concurrency-limits) to dynamically calculate the limit.
 Configure Zeebe with one of the backpressure algorithms in the following sections.

-The default values can be found in the [Zeebe broker standalone configuration template](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.standalone.yaml.template) or in the [Zeebe broker configuration template](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.yaml.template) in section `# backpressure`.
+The default values can be found in the [Zeebe broker standalone configuration template](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.standalone.yaml.template) or in the [Zeebe broker configuration template](https://github.com/camunda/zeebe/blob/main/dist/src/main/config/broker.yaml.template) in the `# backpressure` section.

 #### Fixed limit